 Snowboarding is can be a pretty pricey sport, but after you get all of the required equipment and gear, you’re set to go.
 The only thing you’ll need for your snow trips are probably travel expenses (in my case it’s just gas) and lift tickets to get to top of the slopes.

-For those of you who are interested in trying out snowboarding, here’s my tips and tricks for minimizing expenses.
+If you’re interested in trying snowboarding, here’s my tips and tricks for minimizing expenses.

 Buy your clothes online or at outlet stores